-We believe that would be misleading.
+We believe that would be misleading and would lead to less cost-effective grant-making.
 By estimating cost-effectiveness at a more granular level, we are better able to recommend funding to multiple charities and direct funding to the most cost-effective opportunities on the margin.
 We use these estimates to decide how to allocate funding from the Maximum Impact Fund.

-As well as estimating the cost-effectiveness of specific funding opportunities, we also present aggregate cost-effectiveness estimates for a particular charity on our top charities page.
+As well as estimating the cost-effectiveness of specific funding opportunities, we also present aggregate cost-effectiveness estimates for each charity on our top charities page.

 How are numbers rounded?